SridharSSriram/navigating_the_rut/README.md

 **this is entirely designed for the members of the 2018-2019 5SE floor**

-Hopefully, this answers most of your questions.
+hopefully, this answers most of your questions.

 ## navigating this app:

-:key: Instructions for when you're locked out!
+:key: instructions for when you're locked out!
 <br>
 :heart: this is for wellness services and any other help links
 <br>